Please consult Is There Life After Calculus? for assistance in selecting an appropriate course. Course descriptions are included below.

 MATH 4997 - Practical Training in Mathematics

+Primarily for: international undergraduate math majors whose application to affiliate has been approved.
 Permission of department required.
-Intended for: International undergraduate math majors whose application to affiliate has been approved.

 This independent study course offers math majors (i.e., undergraduates whose applications to affiliate with the math major have been approved) an opportunity to reflect on concepts from mathematics as they were encountered and applied in a recent internship.
 Students write a short paper describing their work experience and how it connects to the educational objectives of the mathematics major.